Understanding How Synthetic Gas Could Bridge The Gap Between Fossil Fuels And A Greener Future

 - Refining the fuel: Through this reaction, the carbon and hydrogen molecules bond forcefully to form pure methane and water vapor, yielding a finalized fuel that works perfectly in your existing residential equipment.

-Assessing The Environmental Impact Of SNG
+Assessing The Environmental Impact And Carbon Footprint

 For eco-conscious homeowners evaluating their energy choices, substitute natural gas occupies a somewhat controversial position.
 Its environmental footprint spans a massive spectrum depending entirely on the feedstock.
 As a comprehensive decarbonization strategy, SNG is only as clean as the raw materials and manufacturing methods used to create it.
 Assessing the lifecycle carbon emissions of this fuel is crucial to understanding whether it genuinely supports a greener future or simply extends our societal reliance on carbon-heavy infrastructure.